 Free Tell A Friend

-Jeff Morrow is Assistant Professor of Theology at Immaculate Conception Seminary School of Theology at Seton Hall University in South Orange, New Jersey.
+Jeff Morrow is Associate Professor of Theology at Immaculate Conception Seminary School of Theology at Seton Hall University in South Orange, New Jersey.
 He also serves as a Senior Fellow of the St. Paul Center for Biblical Theology.

 Jeff earned his Ph.D.
 (2007) in Theology at the University of Dayton, Dayton, Ohio, in the program on the U.S. Catholic Experience, where he focused on historical theology and the history of biblical exegesis.
 He earned his M.A.
 (2003) in Theological Studies, with a focus on Biblical Studies, also at the University of Dayton.
 He earned his B.A.
 (2001) at Miami University, Oxford, Ohio, where he double majored in Comparative Religion and Classical Greek, and minored in Jewish Studies.

 Jeff originally comes from a Jewish background; he attended Hebrew school and had a bar mitzvah.
 In 1997 he became an evangelical Protestant and was heavily involved with para-church ministry as an undergraduate student.
 He entered the Catholic Church, Easter Vigil 1999.

 Jeff is a popular speaker who speaks regularly at parishes and schools, as well as at larger events.
 He has made popular presentations at the Applied Biblical Studies and the Defending the Faith Conferences at Franciscan University of Steubenville, as well as with the Coming Home Network International.
 He has also published in popular periodicals including This Rock, The Catholic Answer and New Oxford Review.